 During my next doctor appointment, I was left with a medical student who was shadowing my physician.
 He had asked me a series of questions and taken my vitals, and now we were both waiting for the doctor to arrive.
 While I had this captive medical student in the room, I asked if he had heard about The China Study.
 He said that he had.
 I asked if he’d read the book.
 He had not, but was familiar with the study itself.
 I asked what he thought about it.
 He said that there seemed a lot of merit in eating lots of vegetables and fruits, but moderation was always best.

 I went away feeling that this was wise counsel.
+It felt familiar, and therefore comforting as it always does feel to be confirmed in what you believed all along.
+It was comforting to think that I wouldn’t have to make any “drastic” changes in diet.
 I could eat more vegetables and fruits in order to get the health benefits, but still plan my meals around moderate amounts of meat and dairy.
 Nevertheless, the thought kept nagging me that if moderation were the answer, then my husband’s health should have been improved by the way we had been eating for several months.
 It had not.

-The China Study stayed with me as a lingering refrain behind a lot of misinformation, wishful thinking and my own failure to realize that I had been programed by my culture in ways that were proving to wreak havoc with my family’s health.
+The China Study stayed with me as a lingering refrain behind a lot of misinformation, wishful thinking, and my own failure to realize that I had been programed by my culture in ways that were wreaking havoc with my family’s health.

 It was not until several months later, when I had been thoroughly convinced of the benefits of a whole foods, plant based diet, that I revisited the book.
 I was amazed again at how much ground the book covers in so few pages.
 All I needed at that point was to have someone point me in the direction of recipes that I could use to begin healing my family.